-Museum of the Mausoleum of the Nanyue King: Accidentally discovered in 1983, this museum is home to some of China’s best cultural relics.
-The museum is divided into separate chambers, the most impressive of which holds the burial suit of Zhao Mo (the Nanyue King), which is lavishly embellished with the jade, once believed to make one immortal.
+Accidentally discovered in 1983, the Museum of the Mausoleum of the Nanyue King is home to some of China’s best cultural relics, the most impressive of which is the burial suit of Zhao Mo (the Nanyue King), which is lavishly embellished with the jade, once believed to make one immortal.

-Chen Clan Academy: Built in 1894, the Chen Clan Academy is an architecturally fascinating complex of 19 buildings constructed in the traditional southern Chinese style (also known as the Lingnan Style).
+Built in 1894, the Chen Clan Academy is an architecturally fascinating complex of 19 buildings constructed in the traditional southern Chinese style (also known as the Lingnan Style).
 The buildings themselves are as intricate and beautiful as the many artworks that they house.
-This site is easily reached via the Chen Clan Academy stop on Metro line 1.

 By far one of the biggest attractions of Guangzhou is the food.
 Cantonese cuisine emphasizes the freshness and flavor of ingredients such as green vegetables and just-caught seafood, avoiding the strong seasoning and saucing of northern Chinese cuisines.
 Roasted meats such as goose, duck, and pork are a regional specialty and are often served sliced on the bone with a plate of dipping sauce.
 Head to the Xiguan district to sample a range of the authentic local dishes.